Skip to contents

 ps_mod

-A fitted propensity score model of class stats::glm(), typically a logistic regression with the exposure as the dependent variable.
+A fitted propensity score model of class stats::glm(), typically a logistic regression with the exposure as the left-hand side of the formula.

 outcome_mod

-A fitted, weighted outcome model of class stats::glm() or stats::lm(), with the outcome as the dependent variable.
+A fitted weighted outcome model of class stats::glm() or stats::lm(), with the outcome as the dependent variable and propensity score weights supplied via the weights argument.
+The weights should be created with a propensity weight function such as wt_ate().

 estimand

-A character string specifying the causal estimand: ate, att, ato, or atm.
-If NULL, the function attempts to infer it from existing weights in outcome_mod, assuming they were calculated with wt_ate(), wt_att(), wt_atm(), or wt_ato().
+A character string specifying the causal estimand: "ate", "att", "ato", or "atm".
+If NULL, the estimand is inferred from the weights in outcome_mod.
+Auto-detection requires weights created with wt_ate(), wt_att(), wt_atm(), or wt_ato().

-A character string specifying the link function for the propensity score model: logit, probit, or cloglog.
-Defaults to whatever link was used by ps_mod.
+A character string specifying the link function used in the propensity score model: "logit", "probit", or "cloglog".
+Defaults to the link used by ps_mod.

 conf_level